d12frosted/elpa-mirror/gnu/embark-readme.txt

     installations of) GNOME to input emojis, and Emacs doesn't even get a chance to respond to the binding.
-You can select a different key binding for `embark-act' or use `ibus-setup' to change the shortcut for emoji insertion (Emacs uses `C-x 8 e e', in case you want to set the same one system-wide).
+You can select a different key binding for `embark-act' or use `ibus-setup' to change the shortcut for emoji insertion (Emacs 29 will likely use `C-x 8 e e', in case you want to set the same one system-wide).
   • The suggested alternative of `M-.' for `embark-dwim' is bound by default to `xref-find-definitions'.
 That is a very useful command but overwriting it with `embark-dwim' is sensible since in Embark's